jundalisay/spblist/content/en/research/fresnel/light/_index.md

 ---
-title: "Fresnel's Prize Memoir On The Difraction Of Light"
+title: "Fresnel's Prize Memoir On The Diffraction Of Light"
 date: 2023-05-30
 weight: 30
 description: ""